rafaqz/Flatten.jl/README.md

 tables.
 Any user-defined funciton of the form `func(::T, ::Type{Val{FN}}) = ` can be used in `metaflatten`, where T is the struct type and FN is the fieldname symbol.

-Flatten.jl also has optional support for Unitful.jl units: they are stripped from the vector, and added back on reconstruction if `using Unitful` has been called.
+Flatten.jl also has support for Unitful.jl units: they are stripped from the vector, and added back on reconstruction.

 This basis of this package was originally written by Robin Deits (@rdeits).
 The current form